-Sharm el Sheikh city guide will lead you through the most popular Red Sea attractions, including its protectorates and marine parks.
+Sharm el Sheikh city guide to all things you need to know about sharm el sheikh, will lead you through the most popular Red Sea attractions, including its protectorates and marine parks.
 You will know the history of the city, its sightseeing and daily activities, recreational opportunities it has to offer and night entertainments.

 Sharm El-Sheikh, the biggest and the most important city of the Red Sea, lies at the southern flank of the Peninsula where two gulfs of Aqaba and Suez meet with the Red Sea.
 With its diverse features of environment that combine together history, tourism industry and agriculture, it has become a main attraction for tourists, travelers and divers, businessmen.
 Sharm el-Sheikh is probably the best-known city of the Red Sea coast, it locates on the south of Sinai.
 In front of the city at the Gulf of Aqaba two islands lie - Tiran island and Sanafir island.

 Sharm el Sheikh is an Arabic name consists of two Arabic words: Sharm means Bay and el Sheikh means leader according to the Bedouin dialect, the inhabitants of Sinai Peninsula.